LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

-# Comparison of using Custom Virtual Meeting Host with a Full Integration of Adobe Connect or Zoom
+# Comparison of using Custom Virtual Meeting Host or a Full Integration of Adobe Connect or Zoom

 LODS has two options for using a virtual meeting host (VMH) in a TMS class.
 You may use the Custom VMH or an integrated VMH.
 Our integrated options are Adobe Connect or Zoom.
 Each of these features works a little differently and each has benefits and drawbacks to consider.